JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 the `~/.julia/dev/` directory, but it will not be uploaded anywhere.
 This is useful for local testing and validation that the built artifacts are working with your package.

+For information, if you want to build a JLL package only for your current platform, you can use `platforms = [HostPlatform()]` in the `build_tarball.jl` script.
+You can also provide the target triplet `Base.BinaryPlatforms.host_triplet()` if you run the script in the command line.

 ## Deploying local builds without recreating the tarballs
 Sometimes all tarballs have already been created successfully locally but not